FoalTS/foal/docs/security/authentication.md

 ### `LoginRequired()`

-`LoginRequired` is a pre-hook to restrict the access to authenticated users.
+`LoginRequired` is a hook to restrict the access to authenticated users.

-If no user is authenticated the pre-hook returns an `HttpResponseUnauthorized`.
+If no user is authenticated the hook returns an `HttpResponseUnauthorized`.

 *Example*:
 ```typescript